36 Boast-Worthy AIP Brussels Sprout Recipes

 Ingredients: brussels sprouts, olive oil, sea salt, pink lady apple or other tart/sweet crisp apple, bacon, rosemary, salt, pepper (omit).

 Here is another helpful recipe that shows a different combination of flavors to go with sprouts.
 Some of us already know about sprouts with bacon, but adding in the apples and rosemary gives this AIP and paleo side dish a great boost of flavor.
-This side can even be served with eggs for breakfast!
 To keep things true to the AIP, use a tarter apple and not a sweet one.

 – Don’t Eat the Spatula